The strategy sounds strange…

 Promote your post

-I hope if you’re struggling with guest blogging or getting started, you picked-up some useful tips to accelerate your content marketing success.
+I hope if you’re struggling with guest blogging or getting started, you picked-up some useful tips to accelerate success toward your content marketing objectives.

 Want to ask me questions about guest blogging in your industry?